MetaKt/StudyMate/README.md

 ## 1.2 Project scope
 This document aims to provide a platform where university srudents and individuals are allowed to:

--Explore the available study groups for joining.
+<br>-Explore the available study groups for joining.
--Creat or join study groups.
+<br>-Creat or join study groups.
--After joining groups you can participate in the group discussions.
+<br>-After joining groups you can participate in the group discussions.
--Participate in the ranking(of study groups).
+<br>-Participate in the ranking(of study groups).

 The website will serve as a productive hub for educational support, foster a community of learners and incentivate the learnin of users with its different activities.